mwdeshaw/Break/README.md

 end
 ```

 The ball's initial velocity and direction were placed at { x: 0, y: 0 }, so it would not move until the force of the player acted on it by means of the spacebar.
-Spin was achieved through this.spinSpeed, and this spin was important in determining the ball's rotation:
+Spin was achieved through this.spinSpeed, and this spin helped determine the ball's rotation:

 ```javascript
     rotate(deltaTime) {